noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 But well, I guess it couldn't be helped.
 Kuro is one of the Six Kings, the pinnacles of the Demon Realm.
 They were people who could be described as Demon Realm's rulers, so they'd obviously be very busy.
-Even though I don't feel that kind of aura around her when I'm with her...She almost never comes to visit during the daytime, so she really must be very busy.
+Even though I don't feel that kind of aura around her when I'm with her...
+She almost never comes to visit during the daytime, so she really must be very busy.

 [...No, rather than busy...
 It's more like things would become hectic...]